FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_load_balancer.md

     6. Choose your public subnets from both availability zones.
     7. Choose "Assign Security Groups" and move to the next phase.

-6. On the next step "Assign Security Groups"-> go to "Select an existing security group" and choose the security group you prepared previously for your load balancer, described in the <a href="../st_create_secgroups/st_securitygroups" class="MCXref xref">Security Groups</a> section of this guide.
+6. On the next step "Assign Security Groups"-> go to "Select an existing security group" and choose the security group you prepared previously for your load balancer, described in the [Security Groups](../st_create_secgroups/st_securitygroups) section of this guide.

     <img src="/Images/SecureTransport/lb-security-group.PNG" class="maxWidth" />
 7. On the next stage **"Configure Security Settings"** choose certificate for the HTTPS listener - Choose a certificate from ACM (recommended)/Choose a certificate from IAM and leave default values for the rest of the security settings and proceed to the next stage (modify the security settings according to your needs).